 The Fund's assets are owned by the Fund's unitholders collectively.
 Each unit represents an equal right to the assets of the Fund.
-The Fund may not acquire rights nor assume obligations.
+The Fund may not acquire rights nor assume obliqations.

 The AIF-Manager listed in § 2 represents the unitholders in all matters relating to the Fund, decides on the assets included in the Fund and exercises the rights deriving from the assets.
-The Fund is a so-called master Fund (Sw. specialmottagarfond) and is only open for subscriptions by the following special feeder Funds:
+The Fund is a so-called Master Fund (Sw. specialmottagarfond) and is only open for subscription by Special Feeder Funds (Sw. specialmatarfonder) managed by the same manager as the Fund.